 The Simple Model assumed that each additional century of human existence has some constant value v.
 However, on many population axiologies the value of an additional century of human existence is likely to increase over time.
-That is because future centuries may support larger populations, and may support these populations at higher levels of welfare and with longer lifespans.
+That is because future centuries may support larger populations and may support these populations at higher levels of welfare and with longer lifespans.
 What happens if we modify the Simple Model to account for value growth?

-In this section, we will see that accounting for value growth does boost the case for existential risk mitigation across the board, but that on its own value growth is unlikely to ground an astronomical value for existential risk mitigation.
-We will also see that as increasingly optimistic assumptions about value growth are considered, pessimism looms larger as a roadblock to the value of existential risk mitigation.
+In this section, we will see that accounting for value growth does boost the case for existential risk mitigation across the board, but that on its own value growth is unlikely to ground the astronomical value thesis.
+We will also see that as increasingly optimistic assumptions about value growth are considered, pessimism looms larger as a roadblock to the astronomical value thesis.
+Appendix B extends the discussion in this section to cover highly optimistic growth assumptions.